 Similarities between these remote archipelagos

-The Seychelles and Maldives are both remote chains of islands and atolls in the Indian Ocean, famous for outstanding natural beauty, and world-class scuba diving and snorkelling.
-The main tourist hubs of these two tropical nations are similarly easy to reach - receiving daily arrivals from Europe, Asia and Africa, with access only becoming challenging as you travel to some of the far flung islands and atolls within each country.
+The Seychelles and the Maldives are both remote chains of islands and atolls in the Indian Ocean, famous for outstanding natural beauty, and world-class scuba diving and snorkelling.
+The main tourist hubs of these two tropical nations are similarly easy to reach, receiving daily arrivals from Europe, Asia and Africa – with access only becoming challenging as you travel to some of the far flung islands and atolls within each country.

 Both destinations are also synonymous with luxury, offering a tempting selection of exclusive private island resorts frequented by distinguished and discerning guests.
 But, if you prefer to get off the beaten path, or looking for something a little more affordable, you’ll also find opportunities for frontier exploration, as well as midrange boutique hotels and authentic local guesthouses.